How To Create, Sell and Market Digital Products Like Crazy

 Don’t let technology hold you back.
 Use beginner-friendly tools like:

-If you are creating digital worksheets, workbooks, planners, or journals for people to use, you can make a PDF fillable for them to digitally input their answers.
+If you are creating digital worksheets, workbooks, planners, or journals for people to use, you can make a fillable PDF for them to download and digitally input their answers.

 Where to Host and Sell Your Product